OSI-INC/ATD/readme.md

 in to the QBO server.
 We provide two examples of redirect resources: atd_186.php and atd_local.php.
 These are PHP files that we can host on a web server that provides a PHP hypertext preprocessor.
-When QBO requests the URI, it passes the security tokens, which it granted us during out login, along with its request.
+When QBO requests the URI, it passes the access tokens, which it granted us during out login, along with its request.
 The redirect URI will extract these tokens, redirects our browser to the local machine that is running our ATD server, and provides the tokens to that server with the redirect request.
 The redirect URI listed in the Production Settings of the App